fritzy/ape-ecs/docs/Component.md

 }
 ```

-☝️ If you have a static array for `serializeFields`, then only those fields will be in the resulting object.
+☝️ If you have a staticarray for `serializeFields`, then only those fields will be in the resulting object.
 `skipSerializeFields` is the opposite approach, listing fields that you do not wish to serialize.

 ☝️ You can use the results of `component.getObject` as the component in [entity.addComponent](./Entity.md#addcomponent) and as a component part in [world.createEntity](./World.md#createentity) and [world.createEntities](./World.md#createentities).